jverzani/SymPyCore.jl/docs/src/overview.md

 ## Using other SymPy modules

-We follow part of the `SymPy` docs to see how to access one of the numerous external modules of `sympy` beyond those exposed immediately by `SymPy`.
+We now show how to access one of the numerous external modules of `sympy` beyond those exposed immediately by `SymPy`.
 In this case, the `stats` module.

 ```@repl overview